-The <manifest:file-entry> element defines a single file or directory within the package.
-It specifies the file's or directory's location in the package and its media type.
+The <manifest: file-entry> element specifies the media type of a single file or sub document within the package.
 It may also specify the data required to decrypt a file.

 For directories, the manifest file should contain a <manifest:file-entry> element only if a directory contains a document or a sub document.
 See 3.1.
 A directory for administrative or convenience purposes, such as a directory that contains various unrelated image files, should not have an entry in the manifest file.